dwindibank/designs/designs/register-JSONataFunction-via-api.md

 ### Documentation Impacts ###

-* New API methods will be documented so that API docs can be generated (@node-red_util.html)
+* New API methods will be documented so that API docs can be generated (e.g. @node-red_util.html https://nodered.org/docs/api/modules/v/0.20.0/@node-red_util.html)

 #### Other ####